Nicaragua: Conservation of sea turtles - Biome Conservation

 Threats:

 Sea turtle eggs are a highly-valued food in traditional Nicaraguan culture.
 Egg and nest collection is an activity that has been practiced for generations, but is now taking place at unsustainable rates.
 The local community of Salinas Grandes has turned instead to conservation efforts.
-The work at ‘Playa’ Salinas Grandes provides local opportunities for employment, skill acquisition and learning.

 Actions & Results: